SufianAmritm/SufianAmritm/README.md

-- 👋 Hi, I’m @SufianAmritm
+- 👋 Hi, I’m @SufianMajid
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Fullstack development.
-- 🌱 I’m currently learning web development
+- 🌱 I’m getting hands on typescript.
-💞️ I’m looking to collaborate on css html java
+💞️ I’m looking to collaborate on backend projects.
 - 📫 How to reach me sufian.majid.999@gmail.com
+-